 You, as the parent, are the single biggest factor determining your child’s safety.
 The biggest thing you can do to help you teen learn safe driving techniques is to model for your child you how you would want them to drive.
 You have probably heard it before; monkey see monkey do.
 When you drive while talking on your cellphone, eating a meal, or yelling at other drivers in front of your child, your teen is learning that these behaviors are acceptable behind the wheel.
 Although you think they may be acceptable for you, you probably do not like the idea of your teen hopping behind the wheel with a cheeseburger and cellphone in hand.
 Making a conscious effort to model the behavior you expect from your teen while driving is the single biggest impact you can make on their safety behind the wheel.

 Another option you may want to consider, especially for the newest of teen drivers, is a driving contract.
-This link and this link will take you to two contracts you may want to consider having your teen sign before being allowed behind the wheel without adult supervision.
+This link will take you to an agreement you may want to consider having your teen sign before being allowed behind the wheel without adult supervision.
 They both outline rules, such as no driving while talking on the phone or a curfew, and suggest you and your teen agree upon the outcome if a rule is broken.
 They encourage you to choose outcomes that are specific to your child so they will be more likely to follow the rules you agree upon in order for them to have access to the car.
 Although the odds may still be against your child until they gain more experience behind the wheel, you will likely decrease their chances of ending up in a fatal accident by giving your new driver a strong foundation in what it means to be a responsible driver.